Seaman-Drake Arch

-The Seaman-Drake Arch, also known as the Inwood Arch, is a remnant of a hilltop estate built in 1855 in the Inwood neighborhood of Manhattan, New York City by the Seaman family.
+The Seaman-Drake Arch, also known as the Inwood Arch, is a remnant of a hilltop estate built in 1855 by the Seaman family in the Inwood neighborhood of Manhattan in New York City.
 Located at 5065 Broadway at West 216th Street, the arch was built from Inwood marble quarried nearby.
 It is 35 ft tall, 20 ft deep, and 40 ft wide, and was once the gateway to the estate.

 Today, the arch, which is said to be modeled on the Arc de Triomphe in Paris, is partially obscured from view by low-rise commercial buildings, and has been tagged by graffitists; its soft marble facade is decaying.
 The south side of the structure is used for storage by the transmission repair shop it is behind.

 History and description

 The Seaman family, led by Captain John Seaman, emigrated from the United Kingdom and settled in what is now Hempstead on Long Island in 1647 or 1653.
 The family eventually acquired 12000 acre there.